 Some of our favourite spots here include Bamboo Box for good value Asian food, Sushi & Co> for delicious fresh sushi and quality Japanese, <strong>Mountain Ridges for breakfasts and cafe food, Gazi Chargrill for authentic Turkish Kebab, Felafel wraps and Gozleme, and Papadinos for pizza.

 There are a couple of good pubs here too – the Old City Bank and the Station Bar both serve a range of craft beers and good food.

 Down at the bottom of Katoomba’s main shopping street you’ll find another cluster of cheap and cheerful places to eat.
 This is a good place to head for dinner, or a convenient place to stop when you’re visiting the Street Art Walk, Blue Mountains Cultural Centre and World Heritage Exhibition.

 It's also very close to our Stop 2 – so you can head down here for lunch and jump straight on the next bus when you're ready to go on exploring.

-Places we love include Season Sushi, Unique Patisserie for Malaysian food and soft and fluffy cakes and pastries, Bluez for great Indian food, Thunderbird for Mexican food and hot chocolate, and the Hatters Cafe for breakfast and potato rosti (the house special).
+Places we love include, Unique Patisserie for Malaysian food and soft and fluffy cakes and pastries, Bluez for great Indian food, Eight Thingsfor high quality and tastes around the world, and the Hatters Cafe for breakfast and potato rosti (the house special).